biocore/cmi-workshops/docs/qiita-create-study.rst

 ---------------------------------

-There are 2 separate data sets made available to you - *processing dataset* containing raw sequencing files which we will process to generate information about the identity and relative amounts of microbes in our samples, and *analysis dataset* which contains more pre-processed samples which we will use for statistical analyses.
+There are 2 separate data sets made available to you - *processing dataset* containing raw sequencing files which we will process to generate information about the identity and relative amounts of microbes in our samples (n=14), and *analysis dataset* which contains more pre-processed samples (n=30) which we will use for statistical analyses.

 Processing example data
 ~~~~~~~~~~~~~~~~~~~~~~~
 You can `download example data <https://github.com/biocore/cmi-workshops/blob/master/docs/example_data/qiita-files.zip?raw=true>`__ directly from GitHub.
 These files contain both 16S rRNA microbiome data for 14 skin microbiome samples.
-It is a subset of data which we will later use for analysis.
+It is a subset of data which we will use later for analysis.
 Real sequencing data can be tens of gigabytes in size!

 The files are: